isaced/appstore-connect-sdk/README.md

 - [x] Configuration with API Key
 - [x] JWT Logic to sign requests
-- [x] Support custom network libraries for making requests, such as fetch/node-fetch/axios...
+- [x] Support for custom network libraries for making requests, such as fetch/node-fetch/axios...
-- [x] Supports _all_ requests due to OpenAPI generated requests and entities
+- [x] Support for _all_ requests due to OpenAPI generated requests and entities

 ## Installation